 Introductory video (made a few years ago — in particular it talks about the labs being in Appleton Tower, whereas right now they're at Forrest Hill — but still a useful introduction to the course).

 Details of weekly topics, and slides, tba.
+In case it's useful in the meantime, here ar last year's lab exercises.

 Clicking the link above, you will see that you have been allocated to a two-hour scheduled lab.
 Scheduled labs take place in the Drill Hall, Forrest Hill.
 If you want to move to a different group, please ask the ITO.
 You may, in fact, attend any lab where there is space, e.g. if you need extra time or can't make one particular session.
 However, if there were ever more people than seats, those not allocated to the lab would be asked to leave.